psychemedia/pentrich-uprising/resources/20_James_Towle_1814.md

 ```

-*Meanwhile, the trial of Charles Sutton, the proprietor of the Nottinghan Review, on a charge of libel for publishing a satirical letter signed off by "General Ludd", was also due to be heard at this Assizes.
+*Meanwhile, the trial of Charles Sutton, the proprietor of the Nottingham Review, on a charge of libel for publishing a satirical letter signed off by "General Ludd", was also due to be heard at this Assizes.
 But it was postponed until the next Assizes.
 And in any case, that is another story...*

 ```{admonition} Further reports from the trial, March 1815
 :class: dropdown